-John brings a unique perspective to Leonard Meyer, having served in senior positions as both in-house and outside counsel.
+John has served in senior positions as both in-house and outside counsel.
 This potent combination has instilled in John a broad appreciation for how to best partner with clients to achieve their objectives.

-Before joining Leonard Meyer, John spent over eight years as General Counsel and Deputy General Counsel of a publicly traded property and casualty insurance holding company.
+Before joining Momkus McCluskey, John spent over eight years as General Counsel and Deputy General Counsel of a publicly-traded property and casualty insurance holding company.
 While in-house, John oversaw a number of high-stakes litigation matters and guided the company through several large M&A and financing transactions.
-John also served as the company’s Privacy and Chief Compliance Officer, charged with ensuring compliance with SEC and NASDAQ regulations, state insurance laws, Graham-Leach-Bliley and other requirements.
+John also served as the company’s Privacy and Chief Compliance Officer, charged with ensuring compliance with SEC and NASDAQ regulations, state insurance laws, Gramm-Leach-Bliley and other requirements.
 John has substantial experience providing practical legal and business advice to clients on a variety of substantive issues.

-In addition to his litigation practice, John provides regulatory and corporate transactional services, focusing on companies that have no internal legal function.
+In addition to his litigation practice, John provides insurance regulatory and corporate transactional services.
 Before pursuing a career in law, John attended the United States Naval Academy and served for five years as a surface warfare officer.

 Stephen I. Lane, Esq.

 Steve Lane is the managing partner at Lane & Lane, working alongside his father and brother under the family business motto of “doing the right thing” to help protect the rights of those who can’t fight for themselves.
 2016 marks Steve’s 38th anniversary practicing law, pouring his efforts into catastrophic personal injury cases.